eldoy/waveorb-site/app/pages/doc/how-it-works.md

 * __$.t__ - Language translation function
 * __$.env__ - Environment variable substitution

-Anything you add to the orb object `$` will be available later.
+Anything you add to the orb object `$`, or the `app` object as with plugins, will be available later.
 For example, the `$.page.title` will be available in your layout.
-Later we will show how it is also used with filters, actions and plugins.
+Later we will show how it is also used with [filters](/doc/filters.html), [actions](/doc/actions.html) and [plugins.](/doc/plugins.html)

 ### Return values

-On the server (back-end), middleware, filters and actions return data.
+On the server, [middleware](/doc/middleware.html), [filters](/doc/filters.html) and [actions](/doc/actions.html) return data.
 If they return an object, string or false, execution is halted and the result is sent back to your page in the browser.
 If they don't return anything (undefined), execution continues.

 ```js
 async function($) {